-Spring is a great time to not only freshen up your home but to evaluate how you can better spend your time on the everyday tasks that consume you.
+Spring is a great time to not only freshen up your home but to evaluate how you can be more efficient in the everyday tasks that consume you.
 Mighty Mommy has 6 savvy timesavers that will free you up to enjoy more time with your family.

-Soon we’ll be enjoying daylight for several hours more each day, we’ll be sitting on bleachers at baseball and softball games, and packing up the car to head to the beach each weekend.
-But before those fresh days of spring and lazy days of summer arrive I always enjoy (call me crazy) doing a thorough spring cleaning so that everything is in order for our much more laid back schedule.
+Soon we’ll be sitting on bleachers at baseball and softball games, and packing up the car to head to the beach each weekend.
+But before the lazy days of summer arrive, I always enjoy doing a thorough spring cleaning so that everything is in order for our much more laid back schedule.

 Now that you’re getting up a few minutes earlier each day, use this time for some reflection on how life is going.
 Are you always behind the eight ball each day running crazy looking for backpacks, kid’s shoes, missing homework assignments?
 Do you always have to punt at dinner?